 New real-world evidence.

-Comparative effectiveness of ambulatory monitors for arrhythmia diagnosis (CAMELOT).
+Comparative effectiveness of ambulatory monitors for arrhythmia diagnosis.

-The first and largest study of its kind found Zio XT monitoring is associated with the highest diagnostic yield and lowest likelihood of retesting.1,2
+The Cardiac Ambulatory Monitor EvaLuation of Outcomes and Time to Events (CAMELOT) study is the first of and largest of its kind and found that Zio long-term continuous monitoring (LTCM) service was associated with the highest diagnostic yield and lowest likelihood of retesting.1-5

 Study design and methodology